The Best Running Vests for Women to Stay Hydrated Mile After Mile

 Nathan Fireball Race Vest Hydration Pack

-This lightweight vest fits too chest-height mini running bottles versus a full water pack on the back—making it ideal for when you want to keep your load light or know you'll have spots to fill your water stash along the way.
+This lightweight vest fits two chest-height mini running bottles versus a full water pack on the back — making it ideal for when you want to keep your load light or know you'll have spots to fill your water stash along the way.
 Worried about dehydration?
 There's a bonus water bladder pocket in the back if you really want to be prepared.
+It also features 360-reflectivity, pockets to store your essentials, and a comfortable harness system that won't cause any irritation.
 (Want to off-road your run?
 Peep these beginner trail running tips.)

 This vest may not have a traditional hydration pack, but it's probably the roomiest option on the list.
-It has 10(!!) storage pockets: Four front pockets for bottles (and two flasks that come with the vest) or your phone, two front zippered storage pockets, two zippered hip pockets, and two large zippered back pockets that'll fit anything from top layers to a complete change of clothes.
+It has tons of storage pockets: four front pockets for bottles (and two flasks that come with the vest) or your phone, two front zippered storage pockets, two zippered hip pockets, two large zippered back pockets that'll fit anything from top layers to a complete change of clothes, trekking pole holders, and back compression cords to hold gear.
+Plus, it has an integrated rain fly to protect your gear if you get caught in an unexpected shower.

 Sojourner Rave Hydration Pack Backpack